 5. Clutch at the Last Minute

 Online tax prep software is ideal for taxpayers apt to wait until the last minute to prepare and file their returns.
-It’s available right up until the April 15 filing deadline – or the Oct.
-15 deadline for those who filed an extension.
-Independently operated tax prep shops often book up weeks in advance, leaving those who don’t get on the schedule early in the season in the lurch.
+It’s available right up until the April 15 tax filing deadline – or the Oct.
+15 deadline for those who file an extension.
+Independently operated tax prep shops often book up weeks in advance, leaving in the lurch those who don’t get on the schedule early on in tax season.

 Online tax prep software is fast too.
 As soon as you complete your return, you can e-file it without waiting days or weeks for an overbooked human preparer to get your paper return ready to drop in the mail – or confirm they’ve e-filed it on your behalf.

 The best tax prep software programs don’t ask filers to fly blind.
 They offer extensive free help resources for DIYers willing to search for solutions to tax code ambiguities or technical snafus.
 These resources are all the more useful in the wake of the implementation of the Tax Cuts and Jobs Act of 2017, the most significant tax code overhaul since the 1980s.

 7. No Charge for Expert Consultations